Quantum time in near-horizon region of a black hole: Introduction

 \section{Introduction}

-Time indicates itself as a classical parameter in the Schr$\ddot{o}$dinger equation.
-This parameter feature of time is as opposed to other physical quantities such as position or momentum.
-Physically this interpretation of time is indicated by a classical clock in the laboratory.
-It seems that this is acceptable for all practical purposes , however, we should define a fully quantum description of time.
-One can find some of the proposals in $\cite{1,2,3,4,5,6,7,8,9,10,11}$.
-There are some controversial issues about these proposals $\cite{12,13,14,15,16}$.
-One of these proposal is Page and Wootters mechanism (PaW) which consider time as a quantum degree of freedom $\cite{17,18,19,20}$.
-In this paradigm, all variables of the system are defined by quantum operators and one of them is assumed to be clock system which consider the dynamical evolution of the rest of system.
+The Schr\"odinger equation considers time as a classical parameter, which sets it apart from other dynamic features like position or momentum.
+In the laboratory, a classical clock is used to interpret time physically.
+While this approach is sufficient for practical purposes, it falls short when dealing with quantum phenomena that have nontrivial features.
+To fully describe time in a quantum context, we need to develop a quantum description of time.
+Several proposals have been put forward, but there are still some controversial issues surrounding them.
+These proposals can be found in \cite{1,2,3,4,5,6,7,8,9,10,11}, while the controversies are discussed in \cite{12,13,14,15,16}.

+Page and Wootters mechanism (PaW) is a proposal that considers time as a quantum degree of freedom \cite{17,18,19,20}.
+In this approach, all system variables are defined by quantum operators, and one of them is considered as the clock system that governs the dynamical evolution of the rest of the system.
+However, this proposal has faced criticisms from various perspectives, as discussed in \cite{7}.
+Specifically, the PaW conditional probability has been criticized for leading to incorrect localization probabilities for a relativistic particle, violating the Hamiltonian constraint, and resulting in incorrect transition probabilities.
+Fortunately, these objections have been addressed and resolved in subsequent works, as explained in \cite{33} and \cite{34}.

-However, this proposal criticized by $\cite{7}$ when applied into constrained systems.
-In PaW approach prominent problem is in defining the variables as operators and particularly there is controversial issues to define a certain variable as clock.
-In physical constrained systems, the physical observable variables are those which have vanishing Poisson brackets with constraints.
-In other words, the physical variables are invariant under symmetries of theory (gauge invariant).
-However in the systems that the Hamiltonian is one of the constraints, the other constraints which have vanishing Poisson brackets with Hamiltonian do not evolve and will not be a good candidates for clock.
-Page an Wootters tried to overcome this problem by introducing kinematical variables which do not have vanishing Poisson brackets.
-Therefore these variables can evolve.
-However, this leads to kinematical Hilbert space which does not admit a probabilistic interpretation.
+The objections raised against the PaW proposal \cite{7} can be restated as follows when applied to constrained systems.
+The main issue in the PaW approach lies in defining the variables as operators, particularly when it comes to defining a specific variable as a clock \cite{qt,MV}.
+In physical constrained systems, the observable variables are those that have Poisson brackets that vanish with the constraints.
+In other words, these variables remain invariant under the symmetries of the theory (gauge invariant).
+However, in systems where the Hamiltonian itself is one of the constraints, the other constraints that have vanishing Poisson brackets with the Hamiltonian do not evolve and are not suitable candidates for a clock.
+Page and Wootters attempted to address this problem by introducing kinematical variables that do not have vanishing Poisson brackets.
+As a result, these variables can evolve.
+However, this approach leads to a kinematical Hilbert space that cannot be interpreted probabilistically.